-Rates for individual items start from £0.92 (a large letter, processed within 48 hours) and go up to £7.45 (an extra large parcel, processed within 24 hours).
+Standard rates for individual items start from 95p (a small letter – up to 20g – processed within 72 hours) and go up to £4.49 (an medium parcel – up to 2kg – processed within 24 hours).
 This fee includes all receipt, picking, packing, and postage/courier costs.

 See Huboo’s website for its full range of up-to-date fees, or use our free, 30-second webform to get quotes from Huboo and several other hand-picked 3PL providers.

 - Outstanding customer reviews

 - All prices are available online, for absolute transparency